cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 * Real Time Device Data
 * Device Control

-If you already have a Murano account, let's get started!
+If you already have a Murano account, we can get started.
 If not,
 <a class="btn orange" href="https://exosite.com/business/signup">Sign Up for Beta Access to Murano</a>.